denbuzze/denbuzze.github.com/_posts/2011-01-02-hacking-around-with-userscripts.markdown

 ### Lately

-Lately I’ve been hacking around with userscripts.
+Lately I've been hacking around with userscripts.
 Those scripts are JavaScript files that can enhance the experience of a user on certain websites.
-Here’s a list to get you to start thinking:
+Here's a list to get you to start thinking:

 Make a site more readable by changing the color of the text.
 Add support for keyboard shortcuts.